OUIsolutions/Universal-Garbage-Colector/README.md

 Universal-Garbage is an tiny C lib for reducing memory leak problems in C its designed with the idea of releasing all the memory of each scopes once

-# Single File installation
-Like any other OUI lib, its designed to be as much easy and as much portable as possible, so you just need to download the [Single File Version](https://github.com/OUIsolutions/Universal-Garbage-Colector/releases/download/v2.003/UniversalGarbage.h ) and include into your code

-## Full Folder
-If you want to use with full folder, to make modifications into the source code, you can donwload the entire **src** project, and include with **src/one.c**

 # Understanding Functions and Macros